A controller software program serves as a communication path between your computer and the CNC machine.

-But without a firmware, the CNC controller cannot read G-codes.
+But without firmware, the CNC controller cannot read G-codes.

 GRBL (pronounced gerbl), is a highly popular firmware that supports CNC configurations.

-GRBL is the most popular open-source firmware which is flashed mostly onto Arduino-based controller board of CNC machines.
+GRBL is the most popular open-source firmware which is flashed mostly onto the Arduino-based controller boards of CNC machines.

-This firmware lets you control 3-axis motion of CNC machines using a PC via USB interfacing.
+This firmware lets you control the 3-axis motion of CNC machines using a PC via USB interfacing.

 It is easy to set up and has simple configurations that make it the preferred choice for beginners and hobbyists.
 However, it can only control a maximum of three axes.

-There are two types of control software for CNC, one simply passes on the G-code to the controller onboard the CNC router and are called G-code senders like UGS.
+There are two types of control software for CNC, one simply passes on the G-code to the controller onboard the CNC router and are called the G-code senders, like UGS.